mx-scissortail/zine/docs/API.md

 Usage: `import * as zine from 'zine';` (or import functions individually)

-The base `zine` module contains the publisher/subscriber core functionality and exports five functions: `issue`, `publish`, `publishable`, `subscribe` and `unsubscribe`.
+The base `zine` module contains the publisher/subscriber core functionality and exports six functions: `issue`, `publish`, `publishable`, `subscribe`, `unsubscribe` and `unsubscribeAll`.
 The `zine` module does not have any React dependencies and can be used independently.

 ---
 ### `issue(subject[, values])`